ibrahimalkamal/blog/content/en/authors/admin/_index.md

 ## About Me

-I am Ebrahim Al-Kamal  I  student at RUDN University, majoring in information technology.
-I research interests include distributed robotics, mobile computing, and programmable matter.
+Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
+Her research interests include distributed robotics, mobile computing and programmable matter.
+She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.